-What if you could get divorced without all the expense and drama—or if you could get divorced and move on with your life without wasting so much time in legal offices and courtrooms?
+What if you could get divorced without all the expense and drama?
+What if you could get divorced and move on with your life without wasting so much time in legal offices and courtrooms?
 There is a way.
 If you and your spouse can cooperate and negotiate together, you can get an uncontested divorce that will be cheaper and quicker than arguing in front of a judge.

 An uncontested divorce simply means that both spouses agree on all the key terms of the divorce, including:

 The first thing that the "plaintiff" (the spouse who begins the divorce) needs to do is locate the correct forms and complete them.
 The Nebraska Judicial Branch offers divorce packets for simple divorce cases where there are no disputes about property, custody, or visitation.
 (See Nebraska Judicial Branch Self-Help Center).
-The packets are divided into sets designed for people with children and sets for people without children.
+The website divides the packets into sets designed for people with children and sets for people without children.
 (See Official divorce forms: no children and no disputed property and Official divorce forms: with children, but with no custody, visitation, or property disputes.)

 Second, based on what the issues are, you may also have to go to a "temporary hearing," where a judge will issue an order that binds everyone until the final order.